Secure Base

 A secure base provides a child (and adults) with a foundation of safety to retreat to when discovering new environments becomes frightening.
 Consequently, A secure base is essential for exploration.
 A child’s continual development and courageous endeavors into the unknown are aided by the implicit knowledge that a caregiver will come to their rescue.
 John Bowlby considered a secure base an essential ingredient for confident, securely attached children.

-John Bowlby (1907-1990), a British psychologist, psychiatrist, and psychoanalyst that specialized in child development, wrote that “when conditions were favourable an infant moves away from mother on exploratory excursions and returns to her again from time to time.”
-Bowlby continued, “This concept of secure base from which a child, an adolescent, or an adult goes out to explore and to which he returns from time to time, is one I have come to regard as crucial for an understanding of how an emotionally stable person develops and functions all through his life” (Kindle Location 568, 1988).
+John Bowlby (1907-1990), a British psychologist, psychiatrist, and psychoanalyst that specialized in child development, wrote that, “When conditions were favourable an infant moves away from mother on exploratory excursions and returns to her again from time to time.”
+Bowlby continued, “This concept of secure base from which a child, an adolescent, or an adult goes out to explore and to which he returns from time to time, is one I have come to regard as crucial for an understanding of how an emotionally stable person develops and functions all through his life” (Bowlby, 1988).

 Exploration and Attachment